 Aren't you scared?
 Yes and no?
 It's an adventure and the benefits far outweigh the fears.

-You're bringing the DOG and the cat there?
+You brought the DOG and the cat there?
 Yup.
 They keep me grounded.
 I wouldn't go without them.

 Do you speak Japanese?はい。私わ日本語 を 少し 分かります。Hai.
 Watashiwa Nihongo o sukoshi wakarimasu. (yes.
 I understand a little Japanese.)
 I am learning, and keeping a new alphabet(s) solid in my head has been a struggle.
 But it's quite an art form, and to that effect, I'm feeling more confident everyday.
-One way or the other though, most everyone speaks English in Japan, so I'll be okay.

 Why?
 Because The Mister's company is based in Japan, and they want him to go through a management program so he can become a big deal with many leather bound books that smell of rich mahogany.
 Also, free three year cultural immersion experience?
 We'd be stupid to say no really.